AdrianVollmer/PowerHub/README.md

 During an engagement where you have a test client available, one of the first things you want to do is run PowerSploit.
 So you need to download the files, messing with endpoint protection, disable the execution policy, etc.
-This provides an (almost) one-click-solution for this.
-Oh, and you can also run arbitrary binaries (PE and shell code) entirely in-memory using PowerSploit's modules.
+PowerHub provides an (almost) one-click-solution for this.
+Oh, and you can also run arbitrary binaries (PE and shell code) entirely in-memory using PowerSploit's modules, which is sometimes useful to bypass application whitelisting.

 Your loot (Kerberos tickets, passwords, etc.) can be easily transferred back either as a file or a text snippet.
-This also helps with collaboration in case you're a small team.
+PowerHub also helps with collaboration in case you're a small team.

 How it works